seansfkelley/seansfkelley.github.io/_posts/2025-11-28-pumpkin-pie.md

 in a medium bowl and mix until combined.

-Pour into a [blind-baked crust]({% post_url 2023-11-22-pie-dough %}), tent with foil just for the crust, and bake for 45 minutes or until a toothpick inserted in the center comes out clean and the outer 2-3" of the custard looks drier than the middle.
+Pour into a [blind-baked crust]({% post_url 2023-11-22-pie-dough %}), tent with foil just for the crust, and bake for 45 minutes or until the middle few inches jiggles slightly when shaken.

 {% include common-footer.html %}